MicrosoftDocs/sql-docs/docs/sql-server/failover-clusters/automatic-page-repair-availability-groups-database-mirroring.md

 ---
 title: "Automatic page repair for availability groups & database mirroring"
-description: Learn how to automatically repair certain types of page corruption when a database participates in an Always On availability group or a database mirroring. ms.custom: "seo-lt-2019" ms.date: "05/17/2016" ms.prod: sql
+description: Learn how to automatically repair certain types of page corruption when a database participates in an Always On availability group or database mirroring. ms.custom: "seo-lt-2019" ms.date: "05/17/2016" ms.prod: sql